Piscotty HR, 5 RBIs, A’s rout Giants 15-3 for 4th win in row

 The A’s (16-6) powered past the Giants once more to sweep the Bay Bridge Series, moving a season-best 10 games over .500.

+“Just got to keep rolling,” manager Bob Melvin said.
+“When you’re winning games and playing good you’ve got to get greedy and win as many as you can because you sometimes you don’t go through winning streaks the entire season.”

-This one wasn’t close after consecutive Oakland rallies for one-run victories — 8-7 in 10 innings Friday night following Piscotty’s tying grand slam in the ninth, then Canha’s go-ahead three-run homer in a 7-6 win Saturday.
+This one wasn’t close after consecutive Oakland rallies for one-run victories — 8-7 in 10 innings Friday night following Piscotty’s tying grand slam in the ninth, then Canha’s go-ahead, three-run homer in a 7-6 win Saturday.

+“It’s awesome,” Pinder said.
+“We don’t have that feeling of down in the dugout.
+It doesn’t feel like we’re ever out of a game.”

 Right-hander Logan Webb (1-2) struck out five over 4 1/3 innings Sunday but was hurt by five walks.